 Automated external defibrillators (AED): There are 3 AEDs located on the ELCA campus.
 One is located on the wall near the nurse's station, another is on the wall in the hallway between the worship center and the choral suite and there is one in the Athletic Trainer's office.
 The school nurse is responsible for checking the batteries in these units monthly.

-I am so excited and ready to see students back on campus!
-We have worked this summer to create a well-prepared plan for the 2020-2021 school year.
+I am so excited and ready to see students back on campus August 4th!
+We have worked to create a well-prepared plan for the 2021-2022 school year.
 My goal is to help keep students and staff healthy and to take measures needed to stop the spread of this virus as it makes its way onto campus.
-Our School Reopening Plan is designed to help us be proactive in our response to COVID-19 and to help us return to campus safely.
+Our reopening plan is designed to help us be proactive in our response to COVID-19 and to help us return to campus safely.
 It is meant to be practical, flexible, and includes reliable guidelines and recommendations.

 Home Screenings: It is important that everyone in our school work together with open communication and flexibility so that we can provide the best level of safety and health for all of our students and staff.
-Screening your students before bringing them to school is one of the best ways to help keep our campus healthy.
-A person is most contagious on the first day that symptoms appear.
+Checking your students for symptoms before bringing them to school is one of the best ways to help keep our campus healthy.
 When your student wakes up not feeling well, it is best to be safe and keep them at home.
-The Symptom Screening Checklist should be downloaded and referred to every morning to determine whether your child is cleared to come to school that day.
-A Parent Acknowledgement Form should be completed before your first day of school for each of your students to accept your role in screening your child before bringing them to school.

 Medications: Students should not carry medications with them while at school.
-Students who are in middle or high school may carry life-saving medications with them (Epi-pens, inhalers) only if parents sign the Authorization to Carry EpiPen or the Authorization to Carry inhaler and turn it into the clinic.
+Students that are in middle or high school may carry life-saving medications with them (Epi-pens, inhalers) only if parents sign the Authorization to Carry EpiPen or the Authorization to Carry inhaler and turn it in to the clinic.
 All other prescription medication will be kept in the clinic and require an Authorization Form to be administered as needed.
-There will be clinic personnel stationed at the main foyer during the first few days of school to accept medications and forms.

 I look forward to another great school year!
-Thank you for allowing me to care for and serve your children.
-Please feel free to contact me with any questions or concerns.
+Thank you for allowing me to care and serve your children.
+Please feel free to contact me for any questions or concerns.